 Put this on your list of things to do in Gulf Shores with kids.
 They, and probably you, will love it.

 We were hoping to catch a sunset here during dinner on our first night in Orange Beach, but we were late arriving from our previous destination.

 Cobalt Restaurant has prime position under the Perdido Bay Bridge, with undoubtedly spectacular views of the bay.

 Unfortunately it was dark once we arrived so we couldn’t appreciate their full-potential, but just sitting outside again by the water was enough!

 Cobalt is one of the best Orange Beach Restaurants that offers fresh local seafood, caught daily, in an open air dining room.

 Our friends from New Orleans first told us about Flora-Bama.
 They said it’s an experience you just have to have in Orange Beach and the Gulf Shores region.

 And they couldn’t stop raving about their specialty drink, a Bushwacker.

-“You just have to get bushwacked with a Bushwacker drink at the Flora-Bama beach bar on the Florida-Alabama border!
+“You just have to get bushwhacked with a Bushwhacker drink at the Flora-Bama beach bar on the Florida-Alabama border!

 Geez it’s strong.
 We settled for one bushwacker!